Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@leedaffin2023-LFS122M10T2Systemic.md

 > Veins are also called "capacitance vessels" because most of the blood volume (60%) is contained within veins.

 <mark style="background-color: #ffd400">Quote</mark>
-> The return of blood to the heart is assisted by the action of the muscle pump, and by the thoracic pump action of breathing during respiration.
+> The return of blood to the heart is assisted by the action of the muscle pump, and by the thoracic pump action of breathing during [[Cards/Respiration\|respiration]].

 <mark style="background-color: #ffd400">Quote</mark>
 > [[Cards/Inferior Vena Cava\|inferior vena cava]]